-The Beetl Is An Autonomous Robot That Finds And Picks Up Dog Poop
+The Beetl Is a Roomba-Like Robot That Roams Around Your Yard, Picking Up All The Dog Poop It Finds

 You've probably seen the wide array of unique pooper scoopers that we've featured in the past, with some that even disinfect the area afterwards.
 But none of them have anything on this incredible new dog poop picker upper robot.
 It's called the Beetl, and it finds, detects, and automatically scoops up poop throughout your yard.
 It's like a little yard Roomba that'll clean up your yard, and is perfect for families with lots of dogs.